Consult the Herbal Chemist - Acne Rescue Au Natural Part 3

 - A Cucumber/Yogurt/Clay mask might be to your liking and this recipe from The Herb Companion will tell you just how to do it.

 - Steam your face with herbs for deep pore cleansing, detox, and toning.
-Use the Chamomile, Peppermint, Rooibos, and Green teas already in your cabinet at home for a
+Use the Chamomile, Peppermint, Rooibos, and Green teas already in your cabinet at home for a steam experience using these directions.

 There are so many ways to treat your acne-prone skin to botanicals that will help fortify you to fight your inflammations and come out victorious.
 Treating acne problems holistically looks for the root of the problem in order to provide a long term, safe, and sustainable solution.
+The best thing is that most changes you can make as part of your holistic acne transformation will benefit your total health as well.
+There's nothing to lose and everything to gain.

 Get to it!
 We want to see those pretty skin pictures....